-Any members of staff who administer first aid should be appropriately trained in accordance with have another adult present, with due regard to the child's privacy and dignity.
+Any members of staff who administer first aid should be appropriately trained in accordance with LA guidance.
+If an examination of a child is required in an emergency aid situation it is advisable to have another adult present, with due regard to the child's privacy and dignity.